ludicast/saki/README.markdown

 `on_visiting` takes a path either as a string or as a lambda that executes within a before block to set up the path.
 This is useful when the code is dependent on an instance variable for path creation.

-`on_visiting` has several helper functions for establishing a path: create_path_for, index_path_for, edit_path_for, show_path_for and new_path_for.
+`on_visiting` has several helper functions for establishing a path: `create_path_for`, `index_path_for`, `edit_path_for`, `show_path_for` and `new_path_for`.
 These paths all take resource names for establishing a path.
 In cases where the resource is nested, it has a :parent => parent_resource option.
 This lets you set up blocks like:

     on_visiting index_path_for(:auction)

-where is a function taking as a parameter either a lambda to execute in the before block, or a symbol which is the name of a function to execute in the before block.
+`where` is a function taking as a parameter either a lambda to execute in the before block, or a symbol which is the name of a function to execute in the before block.

+Finally, to simplify setting up integration tests, anything you wrap in an `integrate` block (like `describe`) sets the test type to acceptance.

+## Installation

+Saki installs with two steps.
+First, add to your Gemfile:

+    gem 'saki'

+Then to fill out the directories run:

+    rails generate saki:install

+Then, as long as your acceptance specs require the acceptance_helper file you should be good to go.

 ## What assumptions does it make?

-It assumes that you are using factory_girl and capybara, though it probably would work fine with other test factories and webrat.
-If you need another factory in the mix, just redefine the default_factory method to behave how you want.
+It assumes that you are using factory_girl and capybara or webrat, though it probably would work fine with other test factories.
+If you need another factory in the mix, just redefine the `default_factory` method to behave how you want.

 ## Note on Patches/Pull Requests